VisualComposer/builder/readme.txt

 - Fix: Animation effect works properly in Firefox

 #### Premium:
-- New: Dynamic Content is available in single image link selector
+- New: Dynamic Content is available in a single image link selector
 - Update: Option to edit the selected template in a Theme Template page
 - Update: New premium activation flow with license input
 - Fix: Dynamic content with HTML works properly in TinyMCE